delacylab/PathLearn/RiskPath/README.md

 # :crystal_ball: Abstract #

 _RiskPath_ is a multistep predictive pipeline for temporally-sensitive biomedical risk stratification that achieves solid performance and is tailored to the constraints and demands of biomedical practice.
-The core algorithm is a Long-Short-Term-Memory network (LSTM, Hochreiter & Schmidhuber 1997), a Transformer network (Vaswani et al. 2017), or a Temporal Convolutional Network (Bai et al. 2018) adapted to data with the characteristics common in clinical practice (tabular; non-square; collected annually; ≤10 timestamps) and rendered translationally explainable by extending the Shapley method of computing feature importances (Lundberg & Lee 2017) for time-series data and embedding this into the algorithm.
+The core algorithm is a Long-Short-Term-Memory network (LSTM, Hochreiter & Schmidhuber 1997), a Transformer network (Vaswani et al. 2017), or a Temporal Convolutional Network (Bai et al. 2018) adapted to data with the characteristics common in clinical practice (tabular; incomplete; collected annually; ≤10 timestamps) and rendered translationally explainable by extending the Shapley method of computing feature importances (Lundberg & Lee 2017) for time-series data and embedding this into the algorithm.
 RiskPath also provides data-driven approaches for streamlining features in time-series data before and during model training and analyzing performance-complexity trade-offs in model construction.

 # :paperclip: Characteristics #
 * Multistep time-series prediction